ucsb-cs8/w19-mirza/_lab/lab00.md

 Phelps 3525 is only available during your weekly scheduled discussion section and during open lab hours (see the lab and office hours calendars for details).

-At other times during the week, you can work in CSIL, the &quot;Computer Science Instructional Lab&quot;.
+At other times during the week, you can work in Phelps - 3525 or 2510.

-The CSIL lab, by the way, is on the ground floor of Harold Frank Hall.
-The glass front doors of Harold Frank Hall look out towards the ocean.
-Stand just outside those doors with your back towards the ocean.
-The doors to the CSIL lab are just on your right.
-(If you can't look over your shoulder and see an great big tree, with the ocean just behind it, you are on the wrong side of the building.)
-Hours vary--its open almost all the time during the regular school year
+Phelps 3525 is the lab that you are currently in.
+Unlike Phelps 2510 it has computers.
+So, if you plan to work in Phelps 2510 bring your own laptop if you have one.
+The TAs and tutors can help you get your laptop setup.

 ## Step 2: Bring up a "terminal"